News, Articles & Knowledge

 Your product images are a huge part of whether or not a potential customer is going to ‘buy’ or look somewhere else.
 Therefore, ensuring you get this aspect of the ad perfect, is a huge priority.

 Google has some strict rules regarding product images, meaning that promotional text and obstructing elements such as watermarks will all lead to disapproval.
 However, good news!
 Google updated their disapproval process on 19th September 2018 to only disable the image in question and not all other ads with the same image.
-See more information in the screenshot below.

 sales